david-aurel/fragebogen/README.md

 ### Backend

 With a Node Express server up and running, user information gets handled.
-Instead of a database, user information gets stored and accessed trough server side JSON files, utilizing Node's core file system module.
+User information gets stored and accessed on server side JSON files, utilizing Node's core file system module.
+Update 1 year later.
+This was before I knew what databases were lol.

 Users can browse different chapters and questions.